-This framework has been formalised while building the Galaxy-Ecology (Galaxy-E) initiative (see section III).
-Galaxy (The Galaxy Community, 2022) is a workflow-oriented web platform for sharing and processing data.
-It allows scientists to share, develop, and use various datasets and data processing tools (e.g. data formatting, statistical tests, graphic representations).

-Galaxy enables good reproducibility for data exploration and analyses, helps compute intricate analyses on big data files, enables collaboration, and can support the teaching process.
-Galaxy-E is a Galaxy server dedicated to ecological analyses maintained by the European Galaxy team (supported by the German Federal Ministry of Education and Research and the German Network for Bioinformatics Infrastructure), and is available at https://ecology.usegalaxy.eu.
+Atomisation and Generalisation are central organising principles in the design of the Galaxy-Ecology (Galaxy-E) initiative (see section III).
 Galaxy-E is a demonstration platform for applying best practices such as the FAIR principles and computational reproducibility for analytical procedures in ecology.
 Hence, this technical note is partly Galaxy-oriented, not to present the platform as a prescriptive solution but to give an operational example of the best practices it helps to achieve.

-Framework towards best practices
+Guidelines for best practices

 Atomisation: what is it and why?

 Atomisation refers to dividing an analytical procedure into several specific steps (“atoms”; Graphical abstract ❷) generating a suite of elementary analytical steps as pictured in the Graphical abstract ❸.
+For instance, in a maximally-atomised workflow, each small step would be conducted by its own bespoke function.
 Breaking down the analytical process into atoms functioning as building blocks allows for better understanding, modularity, and visibility of the analytical flow.
 It permits making it more accessible to a broader audience or facilitating the peer-review process.
 Indeed, an extended one-block code that imports raw data, makes pre-processing steps (e.g. filter, formatting), conducts analyses (e.g. distribution study, modelling), and performs final representations of results (e.g. maps, plots) can be challenging to understand and reuse by others or even the same person after some time.

 McIntire et al. (2022) described the PERFICT approach (Prediction, Evaluation, Reusability, Free access, Interoperability, Continuous workflows, and routine Tests) to set a new foundation for models in predictive ecology.
 This can be applied more generally to the analytical procedure in ecology and biodiversity.
 In their article, McIntire and collaborators make an analogy between code development and Lego® construction, similar to our definition of atomisation.
 Functions are a workflow’s most fundamental analytical steps and can be seen as modular pieces, alike single pieces of Lego®.
 Modules can be created from a single or series of successive functions comparably as in Lego® structures made of several pieces (e.g. meant to build cars, houses, or road).
 These modules (or atoms, tools) can be used as standalone or combined to make simple to complex analytical workflows (e.g. data formatting or curation, running statistical models, or generating graphical elements for visualisation).
 Doing so, the atomisation approach may facilitate sharing or teaching analytical practices since beginners can easily understand the general organisation of the analytical procedure by simply reading the list of steps in the analysis with a limited degree of complexity.
 Decoupling programming skills from analytical skills can make data processing more accessible to a wider audience.
 Indeed, once each elementary step is clearly identified and delimited along the atomisation process, it is easier to grasp the whole analytical procedure and focus on the review of each step at a time or (re)use it.
 New workflows can further be generated by recombining existing, validated or peer-reviewed elementary steps in innovative ways.
 This process can save time, increase confidence, and avoid potential programming mistakes, allowing greater focus on understanding the analytical workflow.